 Don’t go thinking that means you’re on your own studying this course – far from it.
-Included with the course is membership to the private Soul-Food Or Poisonous Music? study-group on Facebook, where you’ll be encouraged to share your answers and thoughts from the exercises, and get into deep conversation with fellow students about our experiences from the course.
-There’s also irregular ‘Ask-me-anything’ Facebook Live sessions hosted by the author of the course, Simon Siddol, to help you past any particular sticking point.
+Included with the course is membership to the private Soul-Food Or Poisonous Music? study-group on Telegram, where you’ll be encouraged to share your answers and thoughts from the exercises, and get into deep conversation with fellow students about our experiences from the course.
+There’s also irregular ‘Ask-me-anything’ live sessions hosted by the author of the course, Simon Siddol, to help you past any particular sticking point.

 So, you have the best of both worlds – work at your own pace and a place to come to for feedback, discussion and support as and when you need it.
 (In other words, the ideal conditions for artistic and psychological self-study.)
 In as little as twelve weeks, you could be making healthier choices from a new place of understanding in your music enjoyment!

-Right now, for a strictly limited time, you can get Soul-Food Or Poisonous Music?
+Right now, you can get Soul-Food Or Poisonous Music?
 A beginner’s guide to music appreciation for your psychic and emotional health for the compellingly affordable price of…

 That’s right: One of the many missions of The Conscious Music School is to get this knowledge into the hands of as many people as possible, which is why, as an introductory offer for the people who are ready to invest now, you can get this course for just £27 – less than you’d pay for a night of getting deafened by cheesy pop in a nightclub!
 (And a whole lot better for your sanity and your hearing.)

 Don’t leave it to chance – the effect that music has on you can be your saving grace or your Achilles’ heel.
 Wouldn’t YOU prefer to consciously make that choice?